The George Hotel – Hathersage.

 We will store transaction and payment data for up to 7 years or for as long as required by UK financial and company regulations.
 These third parties may operate outside the EU.

-Our email database is hosted by Mailchimp.
+Our email database is hosted by Sharpspring.
 They provide us with the platform that allows us to send out our newsletters and general updates via email.
-Your data is stored securely on Mailchimp’s servers.
-For more insight, you may also want to read Mailchimp’s Privacy Statement (https://mailchimp.com/legal/privacy)
+Your data is stored securely on Sharpspring’s servers.
+For more insight, you may also want to read Sharpspring’s Privacy Statement (https://sharpspring.com/legal/privacy/)

 CHANGING YOUR PREFERENCES AND OPTING OUT AT A LATER DATE: